DCT

 Key Claims at a Glance

-- The node graph must have a first subset of nodes associated with compliance questions and a second subset associated with distinct compliance standards.
+• The node graph includes a first subset of nodes associated with compliance questions and a second subset associated with distinct compliance standards.

-- Using subsequent messages from the subject to progress them through the node graph based on the "satisfaction of the predetermined compliance question."
+• Using subsequent messages to "progress the respective subject to another node" based on the satisfaction of a compliance question.

-- Repeating this process until the subject reaches a node in the second subset, which deems them to have satisfied the requirements for a benefit.
+• Repeating the progression until the subject reaches a node in the second subset, at which point the subject is deemed to satisfy requirements to receive a corresponding benefit.

-- Generating and communicating a report to the subject showing the expected availability of that benefit.
+• Generating a report showing the "expected availability of the corresponding benefit."

 The Invention Explained

-- Problem Addressed: As a continuation of the application leading to the ’706 Patent, the ’343 Patent addresses the same technical problem: the complexity of managing individualized employee benefits across jurisdictions and the inadequacy of conventional automated systems in handling nuanced, sensitive conversations required for such tasks ʼ343 Patent, col. 1:18-58
+• Problem Addressed: As a continuation of the application leading to the '706 Patent, the '343 Patent addresses the same technical problem: the complexity of managing and communicating individualized employee benefits across different regulatory environments '343 Patent, col. 1:26-40

 Key Claims at a Glance

-- A computer system that receives a request from a user to identify benefits.
+• Receive a request from a user to identify one or more benefits.

-- The node graph must have a first subset of nodes corresponding to compliance questions and a second subset corresponding to distinct compliance standards.
+• The node graph includes a first subset of nodes (compliance questions) and a second subset (distinct compliance standards).

-- Progressing the user from an initial node in the first subset to the second subset by providing questions and traversing nodes based on the user's answers.
+• Progress the user from an initial node in the first subset to the second subset by providing compliance questions and traversing nodes based on the user's answers.

 III.
 The Accused Instrumentality